diacode/diacode-website/source/blog/2016-01-19-trello-clone-with-phoenix-and-react-pt-5.html.markdown

 the ```SessionController```.
 This is the way we are going to protect the private controllers, so if we want certain routes to be accessible only by authenticated users we only have to add this **plug** to their controllers.
 The rest of the functionality is pretty simple.
-After retrieving the token from the request, decoding it and verifying it, it will render the ```current_resource``` which in our case would be the user.
-Otherwise it will render an error.
+After ensuring there is an authenticated token, it will render the ```current_resource``` which in our case would be the user.

 Finally we have to add the ```unauthenticated``` handler to the ```SessionController```: